realworldocaml/book/en/04-lists-options-and-patterns.md

 - : int list = [6; 4; 8]
 ```

 Patterns are not limited to just one constructor.
-They can be
+They can be aribitrarily
-aribitrarily nested.
-For example, if we want to extract the third element of a
+nested.
+For example, if we want to extract the third element of a list, we can
-list, we can use a pattern `_ :: _ :: x :: _`.
-The underscore `_` is a special
+use a pattern `_ :: _ :: x :: _`.
+The underscore `_` is a special pattern that
-pattern that matches (and ignores) anything.
-The first two underscores match
+matches (and ignores) anything.
+The first two underscores match the first two
-the first two elements of the list, the `x` matches the third element, and the
+elements of the list, the `x` matches the third element, and the final
-final underscore matches the rest of the list.
+underscore matches the rest of the list.

-The pattern `_ :: _ :: x :: _` is not exhaustive, because it doesn't match lists
-with fewer than three elements.
-For now, we'll include a second "wildcard"
-pattern, a single underscore `_`, that matches anything else.

 ```ocaml
 # let third l =